Nalhin/Emoji/README.md

 #### BEM.
 #### Prop Types.

-## Data

-Emoji Picker uses data from [Unicode](https://unicode.org/Public/emoji/12.0/emoji-test.txt).

-emojiParser.js allows you to parse data directly from that website and save it to local json file.
-(Remember to change folder names!)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.